Created on

 Solution |

-Note: When DTLS is enabled on both the FortiGate and FortiClient then only FortiClient uses DTLS, else TLS is used.
+Notes for DTLS: DTLS is only used when enabled on both the FortiGate and FortiClient, otherwise TCP TLS is used.

-This feature is intended to prevent brute-force login attempts to the SSL VPN, and it does this by checking how many times a given user (identified by their Source IP Address) attempts to log in to the SSL VPN within a configurable period of time.
+SSL VPN Lockout: This feature is intended to prevent brute-force login attempts to the SSL VPN by checking how many times a given user (identified by their Source IP Address) attempts to log in to the SSL VPN within a configurable period.

 The following are the configuration options that affect this feature: